prakash1329/Big-Data-Specialization---Coursera/README.md

-# BIG DATA Specialization : UNIVERSITY OF CALIFORNIA SAN DIEGO
+# Big Data Specialization : University Of California San Diego

 ## About this Specialization